 Looking for a Friends studio tour or Friends set tour to do in LA?
-Read on for a guide on how to visit the famous Central Perk set from Friends with one of the best studio tours in LA.
+Read on for a guide on how to visit some of the most iconic and famous sets from Friends with one of the best studio tours in LA.

 We here are GeekTrippers are obsessed with finding the best filming locations around the world, and as avid Friends fans, one of our biggest bucket list items has been visiting the Friends set in real life!